googlegsa/database.v3/trunk/projects/db/Build_ReadMe.txt

    2g) Create directory structure "dist\jarfile" under Connector Manager home directory.
    2h) Copy jar files from "connector-manager\WEB-INF\lib"(created in step 2e) to "Connector Manager home directory\dist\jarfile" directory.

-3. Create a google-enterprise-connector-db.properties file in your home directory(where database connector project is downloaded ).
-Add a line to set the connector-manager-projects.dir pointing to the Connector Manager Home directory(created in step 2f).
+3. Add a line to set the connector-manager-projects.dir pointing to the Connector Manager Home directory(created in step 2f) in
+   "<database connector home>/google-enterprise-connector-db.properties" file.
 You can use the line below as an example but must replace
    ##.Connector Manager Home.## with the actual path to the connector manager home directory on your system.
    connector-manager-projects.dir=##.Connector Manager Home.##